-The New York Child Victim’s Act By Worby Vecchio Edelman, LLP on April 01, 2019
+The New York Child Victim’s Act

 The White Plains accident attorneys at Worby Vecchio Edelman LLP are committed to remaining current with laws that affect the practice of personal injury law.
 By now, you have probably heard and read a lot about a New York law which extends both criminal and civil deadlines for childhood victims of sexual abuse.